 MORE IMPORTANTLY, will you want to take care of your aging body without having to stress about whether you can afford your meds and keep a roof over your head (and the heat cranked to 85 degrees on a cold day)?
 Will you be free from worry about what will happen if you contract Alzheimer’s or dementia, or lose your vision, hearing, or mobility?

 It’s fucking hard to tell people to save more for retirement.
 Some of you are truly scraping to get by, today, and can’t feasibly save money for 50 years from now.
-If that’s you—it’s okay!!—focus your energy on self-improvement, education, and earning more.
+If that’s you—it’s okay!!—focus your energy on earning more.
 And don’t you dare beat yourself up over it.

 But many of us are avoiding making a change towards financial responsibility, for reasons that are both totally valid and…still excuses.
 Make it a goal for this month to increase how much money you contribute to your 401(k) at work (DO IT NOW!) or open up a Roth IRA (if you qualify) or other retirement account.
 If you open up your own account, set up a small automatic monthly transfer of money.
 Even if it’s only $10 or $50 per month, it will add up and it will make a difference.

 If you can start with $1,000, open an account at Vanguard.